-Finally, though, let me conclude by briefly referring to the fifth type of evidence referred to by Cross, 'related facts', or what is sometimes called "circumstantial evidence".
+Finally, we can conclude by briefly referring to the fifth type of evidence referred to by Cross, 'related facts', or what is sometimes called "circumstantial evidence".
 Circumstantial evidence, like hearsay, has a bad name; but it can be very useful.
 All it means is:

-Any fact, from the existence of which the judge or jury may infer the existence of a fact in issue.
-12
+Any fact, from the existence of which the judge or jury may infer the existence of a fact in issue. { Cross on Evidence, [1100], p 16.}

-In many, we may even say most, criminal cases there is no eye-witness (crimes often being committed, for some reason, where no-one else can see them!)
+In many, perhaps most, criminal cases there is not an eye-witness (crimes often being committed where no-one else can see them.)
 So it is often necessary to refer to other facts, which human experience or logic tell us tend to lead to an inference of the fact we are interested in.
 If the accused is seen carrying a blood-stained knife near a murder scene where the deceased was killed with a knife, and if we know the accused had a motive, then those are pieces of evidence against the accused.

 What sort of circumstantial evidence do we have for the fact of Jesus' resurrection?
-Quite a lot, but let me just mention three categories.
-Cross uses three different categories to describe circumstantial evidence: "prospectant" (facts occurring before the event which point forward); "concomitant" (facts occurring about the same time); and "retrospectant" (facts occurring afterwards which speak of what happened before).
+Quite a lot, but we can just mention three different categories referred to by Cross: "prospectant" (facts occurring before the event which point forward); "concomitant" (facts occurring about the same time); and "retrospectant" (facts occurring afterwards which speak of what happened before).

-- 1) Prospectant- facts before the event.
-In this category I want to put two very powerful types of evidence. - a.
-First, prophecies of the Old Testament.
-You see, I concede that the resurrection of someone is inherently unlikely.
-If you told me today of the resurrection of your cousin Horatio from Toowoomba, I would be extremely skeptical.
-But the event is made more likely if the resurrection occurs in a situation where for many years other spectacular things have been known to occur, and the resurrection has been predicted. - i.
+Prospectant facts are those that occurred before the event in question, but make its occurrence more likely.
+In this category we may put two very powerful types of evidence.

+First, there are the prophecies of the Old Testament.
+It is true that the resurrection of someone is inherently unlikely.
+If told today of the resurrection of someone's cousin Horatio from Cessnock, we would be justified in being extremely skeptical.
+But the event is made more likely if the resurrection occurs in a situation where for many years other spectacular things have been known to occur, and the resurrection has been predicted.

 That is what we find in the case of Jesus.
 It is not as if he is a random first-century inhabitant of the Mediterranean.
-For thousands of years the God of the Jews had been doing spectacular things for his people, and the book which records those events looked forward to a future coming of someone called a Messiahan anointed King- who would fulfill the promises previously made.
-It also spoke of a future judgment day where a mysterious but powerful human being called the "Son of Man" would play a role in the resurrection of all people at the end of time. - ii.
-Indeed, in these predictions of the Messiah or the Son of Man it becomes clear that this person will not be like all the other human kings- he will actually live forever!
-To take just a couple of examples from the Old Testament
+For thousands of years the God of the Jews had been recorded as doing spectacular things for his people, and the book which records those events (the Hebrew Bible, known to Christians as the Old Testament) looked forward to a future coming of someone called a Messiah- an anointed King- who would fulfill the promises previously made.
+It also spoke of a future judgment day where a mysterious but powerful human being called the "Son of Man" would play a role in the resurrection of all people at the end of time.29

+Indeed, in these predictions of the Messiah or the Son of Man it becomes clear that this person will not be like all the other human kings- he will actually live forever.
+We can refer to just a couple of examples from the Old Testament.